microsoft/vscode-docs/docs/getstarted/getting-started.md

     ![Screenshot that shows the Extensions view, highlighting the Extensions icon in the Activity Bar.](images/getting-started/extensions-view.png)

-1. Enter *Python* in the Extension view search box to browse for Python-related extensions, select the **Python** extension published by Microsoft and select the **Install** button.
+1. Enter *Python* in the Extension view search box to browse for Python-related extensions, select the **Python** extension published by Microsoft, and select the **Install** button.

     ![Screenshot that shows the Extensions view with a search for Python extensions.](images/getting-started/extensions-search-python.png)